-The School maintains its cash and cash equivalents in two financial institutions.
+The School maintains its cash in two financial institutions.
 Deposits at FDIC-insured institutions are insured up to \$250,000 per depositor, per financial institution.
 The School is a charter school under Pinecrest Academy, Inc., which also operates various other charter schools.
 All bank accounts are opened under the account ownership of Pinecrest Academy, Inc., therefore, bank balances at times may potentially be in excess of FDIC coverage.
-As of June 30, 2024, bank balances in potential excess of FDIC coverage was \$10,226.
+As of June 30, 2024, bank balances in potential excess of FDIC coverage was approximately \$15,800.